soapboxfork/ombuds-spec/doc/record-encoding-formats.md

     When considering each encoding format, the likelyhood of block inclusion this is really the top priority.

 The cost of storing a record.
-:   To broadcast any record, an author must spend bitcoin, while it is a small amount the amount required is a non-negligible amount.
+:   To broadcast any record, an author must spend bitcoin; while this cost is small, it is a non-negligible amount.
     In Ombuds speech is not free in terms of cost, but it is free in terms of content.

 The prunability of a record.